Description

 Using this definition on our asset we see for example:

-• During the last 3 years, the maximum time in days below previous high water mark is 247 days, which is lower, thus better than the value of 488 days from the benchmark.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 329 days of Raytheon is lower, thus better.

 AveDuration: